-Pijin is an English-based creole spoken in the Solomon Islands by about 300,000 people, about 24,000 of whom speak it as a first language.
+Pijin is an English-based creole spoken in the Solomon Islands.
+In 1999 there were about 307,000 speakers of Pijin, including 24,400 who speak it as a native language.
 Pijin is also known as Solomons Pidgin, Neo-Solomonic or Kanaka and is closely related to Tok Pisin, Bislama and Torres Strait Creole.

 During the 19th century an English-based pidgin developed among Melanesian islanders working in sugar cane plantations in Queensland, Samoa, Fiji and New Caledonia.
 It was during this time that some 13,000 Solomon Islanders were taken to work in plantations in Australia.
 They used the pidgin, which was known as Kanaka, and took it back to the Solomon Islands with them when they were forcefully repatriated in the early 20th century.